zeruhur/goldenidol/09_rules.md

 **Dexterity (DEX)**: Used for saves requiring poise, speed, and reflexes like dodging, climbing, sneaking, balancing, etc.

-**Willpower (WIL)**: Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, manipulate spells, etc.
+**Willpower (WIL)**: Used for saves to persuade, deceive, interrogate, intimidate, charm, provoke, use of artifacts, etc.

 ### Saves
 A save is a roll to avoid bad outcomes from risky choices and circumstances.
 PCs roll a d20 for an appropriate ability score.
 If they roll equal to or under that ability score, they pass.
 Otherwise, they fail.
 A 1 is always a success, and a 20 is always a failure.